ARCS Scholar Awards

 - Must have exhibited excellent interpersonal and leadership abilities during their academic program.

 Students should check with their schools for internal deadlines and procedures before submitting any materials.
-Schools submit their selected scholar packets to Graduate Division, to include the following:
+Schools submit their selected scholar packets to Graduate Division by the deadline below, to include the following:

-- A completed UCI ARCS Foundation Scholar Award Nomination form
+- A completed ARCS Foundation Scholar Award Nomination form

 - A completed Student Biographical Profile with a 100-word student bio